ChaithanyaSaiB/News-Summarizer-Extension/README.md

 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the cloned repository folder

-## Usage

-1. Click the extension icon in your browser toolbar
-2. Enter your Cohere AI API key in the options page
-3. Navigate to a news article on The Washington Post and The Wall Street Journal websites
-4. The extension will automatically generate and display a summary underneath the article heading

 ## Configuration

 To set up your Cohere AI API key: